-1. Discussion: A district may borrow money/incur indebtedness evidenced by warrants or negotiable notes by action of board without holding an election (except as provided in section 36402.1) for any purpose for which the district is authorized to expend funds, including provisions for payment of of expenses the district current and funding/refunding of outstanding Indebtedness must be evidenced by warrants or negotiable notes of district payable at stated times fixed by the board and bearing interest at a rate not exceeding 8% per annum, payable annually or semiannually.
+1. Discussion: A district may borrow money/incur indebtedness evidenced by warrants or negotiable notes by action of board without holding an election (except as provided in section 36402.1) for any purpose for which the district is authorized to expend funds, including provisions for payment of expenses of the current district and funding/refunding of outstanding warrants.
+Indebtedness must be evidenced by warrants or negotiable notes of district payable at stated times fixed by the board and bearing interest at a rate not exceeding 8% per annum, payable annually or semiannually.
 This debt must be paid back within five years (pursuant to section 36407.1)